nikolaiwest/introduction-to-python/README.md

 ## 🌟 Welcome!

-Welcome to the **"Introduction to Python for Data Science"** course series.
+Welcome to the **"Introduction to Python"** course series.
 This comprehensive program is designed to take you from [Python](https://www.python.org/) basics to advanced data science applications through a structured, hands-on learning experience.

 Whether you're a complete beginner or looking to refresh your skills for data science applications, this course provides **a solid foundation** for your journey into Python programming and data analysis.